How To Choose the Best Season Pass for Your Family

 Elsewhere on Epic, when families are ready for bigger resorts, Okemo, Vt., Keystone, Colo., and Northstar, Calif. are all known for their ski schools, beginner terrain, and family programming.

 Ikon’s resort all have plenty of beginner and intermediate terrain.
 Copper Mountain, for one, is known for its naturally separated slopes that keep newer skiers insulated from everyone else.
 Winter Park’s Galloping Goose lift serves the green runs at the bottom of Mary Jane and tickets are just $10.
-Sun Valley, which is joining Ikon for the 2022-23 season, has its own separate beginner mountain, Dollar Mountain, designed for new skiers.
+Sun Valley has its own separate beginner mountain, Dollar Mountain, designed for new skiers.
+And in southern Calif., Ikon’s new addition of Snow Valley, joining nearby Big Bear, is known for its beginner terrain and learning facilities.

 Best Terrain for Families